StephanAkkerman/spy-heatmap/README.md

 ## Introduction

 If you have traded stocks you have probably come across the S&P 500 index and the heatmaps that are used to visualize the performance of the index.
 It provides a quick overview of the performance of the index and can be used to identify trends and patterns.
-There are many sites that provide these heatmaps, but I wanted to create my own version using Python.
+Many sites provide these heatmaps, but I wanted to create my version using Python.

 ## Installation ⚙️